kestra-io/docs/content/docs/12.migrations/templates.md

     message: last task
 ```

-This example shows that templates are pretty restrictive — you can only invoke them as-is.
+This example shows that templates are quite restrictive — you can only invoke them as-is.
 You cannot set custom input values, and there is no link from this flow to the template.
 In contrast, subflows can be parametrized, and you can navigate to the subflow in the topology view.
 From the 0.11.0 release, you can also expand and collapse a subflow (child flow) to inspect the available tasks directly from the parent flow.

 ---